Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

 You scream into the cosmic void as the tension drives you madder and madder - as if that heartless glob could even answer you back...

 _...wait a second_ - there's something unusual about that little light of yours!
+It's like it's dancing with your elevated pulse!!
-It almost dances with your now racing heartbeat!!
-Sometimes a little faster, sometimes slower.
-Why didn't you notice that before!?
+Sometimes a little fast, sometimes slow.  ...Why didn't you notice that before!?
 Feverishly, you gather the cryptic message onto the scratch pad of your mind -

     .... . .-.. .-.. ---  .-- --- .-. .-.. -..